LucasR29/fullstack-project/README.md

 ------

 ## 2. Running Project:
-To run this project you need to open 2 terminals on you IDE, one for the BACK forder and one for the FRONT folder
+To run this project you need to open 2 terminals on your IDE, one for the BACK forder and one for the FRONT folder

 If you preffer you could also open each folder separately